-When a woman has morning sickness, it can be severe enough that it affects usual daily activities (e.g., working, caring for children).
+When a person has morning sickness, it can be severe enough that it affects usual daily activities (e.g., working, caring for children).
 Although it’s called "morning sickness," the nausea and vomiting may occur at any time of day.

 It’s possible that nausea and vomiting during pregnancy is an ancient mechanism for protecting the fetus from poisons.
 With the enormously rich and varied diet we eat today compared to our ancestors, it’s no surprise that such a protective system could become a bit confused and start rejecting all sorts of healthy food.

-One piece of evidence for this idea can be found in research showing that women who suffer from vomiting during pregnancy actually have lower rates of miscarriage than women who don’t.
-Research shows higher levels of two hormones (thyroxine and human chorionic gonadotropin) in women with morning sickness.
-Women who suffer nausea from the birth control pill are more likely to develop morning sickness during pregnancy.
+One piece of evidence for this idea can be found in research showing that people who suffer from vomiting during pregnancy actually have lower rates of miscarriage than those who don’t.
+Research shows higher levels of 2 hormones (thyroxine and human chorionic gonadotropin) in people with morning sickness.
+Higher levels of estrogen are found in people suffering from hyperemesis gravidarum.

 Morning sickness doesn’t necessarily strike in the morning.
-While vomiting is at its worst for many women between 9 am and noon, it can continue through the day, or may even appear on a completely different schedule.
+While vomiting is at its worst for many people between 9 am and noon, it can continue through the day, or may even appear on a completely different schedule.
 Vomiting is more likely after meals.

 About 80% of sufferers will feel better by Week 12 of the pregnancy, and most will stop vomiting by the end of Week 16.
 Occasionally, some nausea returns just before delivery.
 Like morning sickness itself, this is in no way a dangerous or bad sign.
-A very few women have morning sickness throughout pregnancy – again, this is unfortunate but not dangerous.
+A very few people have morning sickness throughout pregnancy – again, this is unfortunate but not dangerous.

 The best way to manage morning sickness is to start with non-drug measures.
 Here are some suggestions that many women have found to help:

-Some women use acupressure, a fairly common home remedy for nausea.
+Some people use acupressure, a fairly common home remedy for nausea.
 The standard device is an elastic wristband with a button on it.
-The button is placed over the Neiguan point, about two inches above the inner wrist.
+The button is placed over the Neiguan point, about 2 inches above the inner wrist.
 Compressing this point is considered by many to relieve nausea, and ship passengers hoping to avoid seasickness often wear these devices.
 However, the devices have not been well studied for morning sickness.

-If non-drug measures are ineffective, a doctor may prescribe doxylamine-vitamin B6* to control morning sickness.
-Many women are concerned about taking medications during pregnancy due to the possible risk to the fetus and birth defects.
-It is important to keep in mind that all women have about a 3% chance of having a child with a birth defect.
+If non-drug measures are ineffective, a doctor may prescribe vitamin B6 (pyridoxine) or a combination of doxylamine and vitamin B6* to control morning sickness.
+Many people are concerned about taking medications during pregnancy due to the possible risk to the fetus and birth defects.
+It is important to keep in mind that all pregnant people have about a 3% chance of having a child with a birth defect.
 Studies have shown that doxylamine-vitamin B6 does not pose a risk to the fetus and is not associated with an increase in birth defects.

-All material copyright MediResource Inc. 1996 – 2019.
+All material copyright MediResource Inc. 1996 – 2023.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Morning-Sickness